JCMexplains/writing-for-success-2023/textbook.md

 1. **Use a dictionary.** Keep a dictionary at your desk while you write.
 Look up words when you are uncertain of their meanings or spellings.
-Many dictionaries are also available online, and the Internet's easy access will not slow you down.
+Many dictionaries are also available online, and the internet's easy access will not slow you down.
 Check out your cell phone or smartphone to see if a dictionary app is available.

 2. **Keep a list of words you confuse.** Be aware of the